The European weather trend late May and June 2025

-The outlook continues to be warmer than usual across much of Europe.
-The likelihood of above-average temperatures is higher in northern and some eastern portions of Europe.
-In other areas, temperatures could be closer to the seasonal average or even temporarily below it, e.g. parts of far eastern Europe/Russia or the Iberian Peninsula.
+The outlook continues to indicate warmer than usual across the western half of Europe in May.
+Thus, the likelihood of above-average temperatures is higher in northern, west-north-western and central-eastern parts of Europe.
+In other areas, temperatures could be closer, or temporarily below the seasonal average.

-The latest temperature, precipitation, and wind departure forecasts for June are shown below.
+The latest temperature, precipitation, and wind departure forecasts for May and June are shown below.

 Conclusion